A Silent Voice (manga): Characters

 The other main character, Shouko is a deaf girl who is bullied by Shoya in elementary school to the point of needing to transfer away.
 Years later, Shoya searches for her to apologize.
 Although Shouko holds a bit of resentment towards him, she accepts his apology and starts to spend time with him.
 She almost never gets angry with her attackers and even smiles at them; though some characters, in particular Ueno, get very annoyed by this and accuse her of faking them.
 She often blames herself for being bullied or thinks she is a burden to others, leading to depressive or suicidal mindsets, and struggles with forgiving herself.
-After a while, Shouko falls in love at Shoya and, at one point, tries to declare this, but due to her speech impediment, he fails to understand her.
+After a while, Shouko falls in love with Shoya and, at one point, tries to declare this, but due to her speech impediment, he fails to understand her.
 At the end of the series, after having studied in Tokyo for a while, Shouko returns to her hometown and reunites with Shoya for the Coming of Age Day.